nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version contains patches for mobile playback, especially for iOS.
+This version contains patches htmlFor mobile playback, especially htmlFor iOS.
 A potentially performance impairing issue in the internal processing on iOS has been removed.
 If config.playback.forceTech is set to 'h5live',
-h5live playback will now be forced for all platforms including iOS.
+h5live playback will now be forced htmlFor all platforms including iOS.
 The nanocosmos logo has been removed from the flash fallback module.
-Automatic pausing on lost focus has been added for Android too.
+Automatic pausing on lost focus has been added htmlFor Android too.

 ### **Changelog**